yugr/sortcheck/README.md

 default true)
 * raise - raise signal on detecting violation (useful for inspecting issues in debugger)
+* sleep - sleep for N seconds before printing error and continuing (may be useful for attaching with gdb and examining the situation)
 * check - comma-separated list of checks to perform;
 available options are
   * default - default set of checks (see below)